MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ## Task 5: Publish and upgrade Microsoft extensions

-Complete this task to upgrade any Microsoft extensions that were used in the previous version to new versions that are avialbel on the installation media.
+Complete this task to upgrade any Microsoft extensions that were used in the previous version to new versions that are available on the installation media.
 Do the following steps for each extension.

 1. Publish the extension.